How to Eat for Better Sleep

-Every meal of the day can impact on the quality of your slumber.
+Every meal of the day can impact the quality of your slumber.
 Tap these eating habits for better ZZZs.

 "Sleep and wakefulness are controlled by a series of chemical reactions in the body," he says.
 "Certain nutrients can affect them to alter how long it takes you to fall asleep, how often you wake up during the night, and how you feel the next day."
 (Related: 3 Quick Bed Stretches to Help You Sleep Better)

 This is far beyond drinking warm milk to drift off.
 Your day-to-day diet is what has the potential to improve your night's sleep.
-Here’s the deal:

-You Need Even More Fiber
+Eat Even More Fiber

+People who fill up on this nutrient spend more time in deep sleep, the Journal of Clinical Sleep Medicine reports.
+(People who get less fiber, more saturated fat, and more sugar wake up more often.)
 Although experts don't have the full story on how fiber influences sleep, it may have to do with the way your body digests different types of carbs.
-Low-fiber carbs like rice and white bread are quickly broken down into sugar, and if you eat them at night, they may reduce the overall quality of your sleep, says Robert Graham, M.D., a co-founder of Fresh Med, an integrative health and wellness center in New York.
+Low-fiber carbs like rice and white bread are quickly broken down into sugar, and if you eat them at night, they may reduce the overall quality of your sleep, says Robert Graham, M.D., co-founder of Fresh Med, an integrative health and wellness center in New York.

 "They dramatically spike blood sugar, which causes a surge in insulin and makes us feel drowsy at first, but once insulin levels go back to normal, you get a swell of energy," he says.
 Fiber-rich carbs like whole grains are broken down slowly and don't set off the energy roller coaster.
 You want at least 25 grams spread out during the day.
 (Here are more benefits that make fiber is the most important nutrient in your diet.)